“Why Am I Not Getting Better With Repeated Traction Or Decompression Therapy For Back Pain?”

-Some patients like yourself may experience the back pain returning despite going for repeated traction.
-That doesn’t mean that traction (decompression therapy) as an ineffective treatment and a waste of time.
+Some patients may experience back pain returning despite going for repeated traction (decompression therapy).
+That doesn’t mean that traction is an ineffective treatment and a waste of time.

-In the meantime, it is also a good idea to include other types of physiotherapy treatments into your plan to manage your back pain more effectively and experience more lasting relief.
+In the meantime, it is also a good idea to include other types of physiotherapy treatments into your plan to manage the ache more effectively and experience more lasting relief.

 Managing Back Pain More Effectively

 Traction should not be viewed as a cure for back pain.
 It should also not be seen as the only solution for effective, long lasting pain relief.
 Ideally, you should treat traction therapy as part of your overall plan to treat the affected area.

 Other physiotherapy treatments such as EPA (Electrophysical Agents), manual therapy and exercises needs to be part of your treatment regime to treat it effectively.
 EPA include treatments such as TENS, IFS, ultrasound as well as hot and cold therapy while manual therapy includes joint mobilization, joint manipulation, massages and myofascial therapy.

 Your physiotherapist may also prescribe resistance and rehabilitation exercises to you as part of the session.
 This will help increase your strength and flexibility so that your body is less likely to suffer from reoccurring injuries.